waterfloo/8812au-20210629/README.md

 Question: Why do you recommend Mediatek based adapters when you maintain this repo for a Realtek driver?

-Answer: Many new Linux users already have adapters based on Realtek chipsets.
-This repo is for Linux users to support their existing adapters but my STRONG recommendation is for Linux users to seek out WiFi solutions based on Mediatek, Intel or Atheros chipsets and drivers.
+Answer: Many new and existing Linux users already have adapters based on Realtek chipsets.
+This repo is for Linux users to support their existing adapters but my STRONG recommendation is for Linux users to seek out WiFi solutions based on Mediatek, Intel or Atheros chipsets and in-kernel drivers.
 If users are looking at a USB solution, Mediatek and Atheros based adapters are the best solution.
 Realtek based USB adapters are not a good solution because Realtek does not follow Linux Wireless standards (mac80211) for USB WiFi adapters and the drivers are not maintained in the Linux kernel.
 These issues make Realtek drivers problematic in many ways.
 You have been WARNED.
 For more information about USB WiFi adapters:

 https://github.com/morrownr/USB-WiFi